-Chris Rumsey – Assistant Athletic Trainer
+Chris Rumsey – Head Athletic Trainer

 Christopher Rumsey joined the Houston Dynamo sports medicine team in July 2016, coming from Oregon State University where he primarily covered men’s soccer.
 He received his bachelor’s degree in athletic training from Capital University in Columbus, OH and his master’s degree in science in sports medicine from Oregon State University.
 He has experience at all levels of soccer as an athletic trainer and was a four year letterwinner on the soccer team in college.